 And of course this is brutal from the perspective of parenting.
 The absent/abusive father trope makes great sense in this light.
 But we often don’t fully appreciate the dangerous impacts on mothers who to this day do the brunt of the child-rearing. bell hooks describes the challenge facing even the most well-intentioned women in patriarchy: “Most females are encouraged to learn relational skills, yet damaged self-esteem may prevent us from applying those skills in a healthy manner.”
 (Mother wound, anyone?)

 The implications here are profound.
 Men need to develop more relational capacity, AND encourage and support the women in their lives to cultivate a more autonomous sense of self.
 Women need to develop and protect a stronger sense of self, AND support the men in their lives to cultivate stronger interpersonal relationships.
-I will return to this in section four of this series (how we dismantle patriarchy), but the key takeaway is this: we ALL have work to do.
+I will return to this in section three of this series (how we dismantle patriarchy), but the key takeaway is this: we ALL have work to do.

 One more piece here.
 Arnina Kashtan (via her sister Miki) offers a really nice visualization of the raw deal each of us are given when born into patriarchy.
 It is this choice: freedom and autonomy (a sense of self) or connection and belonging (being in relationship).

 Women are socially conditioned to give up their freedom in exchange for belonging; men sacrifice belonging for their independence (generalizing, of course).
 It’s a Sophie’s choice: what each of us deeply wants—and needs—is the integration of both.
 To bridge the false binary; Arnina calls this the star of life:

 Yes please!
 In the final post I’ll discuss how we can live into that star.